 Ironically, although the area around the present-day community had for centuries been a staging area for an important portage route (now known as the Rankin Portage route) for native and non-native travelers, Wiarton was the last community to be settled on Colpoys Bay.

 In Wiarton, turn right (north) on Highway #6, which if you don't stop in town will will continue your route to travel the Bruce Peninsula taking you directly to Tobermory, and the tip of the Bruce Peninsula.

 The downtown features some great little shops and unique places to grab a cup of coffee or a light lunch.

 A right turn at any intersection on Highway 6 in downtown will take you to the town’s waterfront.
 The main attraction is a large park that features the community’s most famous citizen, "Wiarton Willie."
 There is a restaurant, a swimming pool and lots of space with playground equipment to allow the younger travelers to burn off some pent-up energy.

 The Wiarton Marina and dock offer the opportunity to see a wide variety of sailing vessels.

-The local tourist association has a visitor center located in the old train station just a short distance from the shoreline of Colpoys Bay.
+The local tourist association has a visitor centre located in the old train station just a short distance from the shoreline of Colpoys Bay.

 Don’t forget, that Wiarton is also a great place to visit in the winter.
 This is especially true around the weekend of February 2 (Groundhog Day) when the whole world turns to Wiarton and its most famous citizen "Wiarton Willie," to find out how long winter will maintain its icy grip.

 It is time to move on to the next stage of your trip and travel the Bruce Peninsula, Hold your Breath!
-There are move incredible views on the horizon!
+There are more incredible views on the horizon!